-You’ll definitely want to explore the incredible sights and countryside that Malaysia has to offer: from stunning rainforests or pristine white-sand beaches to the gorgeous landscapes of Borneo.
+You’ll definitely want to explore Malaysia’s incredible sights and countryside: from stunning rainforests or pristine white-sand beaches to the gorgeous landscapes of Borneo.
 It’s one of the best Spring Break Destinations!

 Malaysia has been a favorite location for years and has a lot of excellent, clean, and safe transport methods allowing you to explore the country comfortably.